crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

   [Homebrew](https://brew.sh/) is a free and open-source package management system for macOS X. Install the official Chain-maind formula from the terminal.

- -  First, install the `crypto-org-chain` tap, a repository of our Homebrew `chain-maind` package
+ -  First, install the `crypto-org-chain` tap, a repository of our Homebrew `chain-maind` package:

     ```bash
       # tap the repo